dougeby/IntuneDocs/intune/users-add.md

 ### Types of administrators

 Assign users one or more administrator permissions.
 These permissions define the administrative scope for users and the tasks they can manage.
-Administrator permissions are common between the different Microsoft cloud services, although some services might not support some permissions.
-Intune uses the following administrator permissions:
+Administrator permissions are common between the different Microsoft cloud services, and some services might not support some permissions.
+Both the Intune portal and Office 365 portal list limited administrator roles that are not used by Intune.
+Intune administrator permissions include the following options:

 - **Global administrator** - (Office 365 and Intune) Accesses all administrative features in Intune.
 By default the person who signs up for Intune becomes a Global admin.
 Global admins are the only admins who can assign other admin roles.
 You can have more than one global admin in your organization.
 As a best practice, we recommend that only a few people in your company have this role to reduce the risk to your business.
 - **Password administrator** - (Office 365 and Intune) Resets passwords, manages service requests, and monitors service health.
 Password admins are limited to resetting passwords for users.
 - **Service administrator** - (Office 365 and Intune) Opens support requests with Microsoft, and views the service dashboard and message center.
 They have “view only” permissions except for opening support tickets and reading them.
 - **Billing administrator** - (Office 365 and Intune) Makes purchases, manages subscriptions, manages support tickets, and monitors service health.
 - **User administrator** - (Office 365 and Intune) Resets passwords, monitors service health, adds and deletes user accounts, and manages service requests.
 The user management admin can’t delete a global admin, create other admin roles, or reset passwords for other admins.
-- **Intune Service administrator** - (Intune) Global administrator permissions except permission to create administrators with **Directory Role** options.
+- **Intune Service administrator** - All Intune Global administrator permissions except permission to create administrators with **Directory Role** options.

-By default, the account you use to create your Microsoft Intune subscription is a global administrator.
+The account you use to create your Microsoft Intune subscription is a global administrator.
 As a best practice, do not use a global administrator for day-to-day management tasks.
 An administrator does not require a license to Intune to access the Intune portal.
-See the Azure AD tenant section in [What is an Azure AD directory?](http://technet.microsoft.com/library/jj573650.aspx) for more information.

 To access the Office 365 portal, your account must have a **Sign-in allowed** set.
 In the Intune portal under **Profile**, set **Block sign in** to **No** to allow access.
 This status is different from having a license to the subscription.
 By default, all user accounts are **Allowed**.
 Users without administrator permissions can use the Office 365 portal to reset Intune passwords.